-Recognize an alumnus/a or alumni couple and a faculty/staff couple or individual, whose devotion to the ideals of the College serve as extraordinary examples to the entire New Paltz community.
+Recognize alumni individuals and couples and faculty/staff individuals and couples whose devotion to the ideals of the College serve as extraordinary examples to the entire New Paltz community.

 Alumni Professional Achievement Award